 Setting the tables at Bethel Nursing Home.

 In 2014 FECA launched a new initiative – the Opportunity Network for Employers and Employees (ONEE), which seeks to further opportunities in the community for the growing population of adults with autism to volunteer and obtain gainful employment.
 ONEE coordinator, Lisa Keogh, is expanding opportunities, and matching potential opportunities with the skills and interests of individual adults with autism in the Westchester County area.
 ONEE has successfully added nine new volunteer sites to the roster of our first partner, the Devereux Adult Program.
 A second partnership with the Hawthorne Foundation is underway and opportunities for post day hab hour volunteering is under development.
+A part time consultant expanded DAP's program with new diverse sites ranging from the Westchester Medical Center to Walgreens to a reform temple.

 In 2014 FECA provided critical start up funding to a new project, Extraordinary Ventures New York (EVNY) as part of its mission to support programs furthering employment opportunities for adults on the spectrum.
 A second grant the following year enabled the hiring of a director and the acquisition and required reconstruction of formal space which officially opened in September, 2017.
-A third grant confirmed FECA's commitment to the success of EVNY which enabled the hiring of a second director who will oversee the development and growth of two new businesses.